magidel/programmable-thermostat-from-telegram/README.md

 ## Versione 2.0
 In this second version I added two operating modes:

-- AWAY Mode (the reference temperature is off and set at 17 ° C, therefore as if it were manual, but with a different set Point temperature.
-The latter temperature can be changed by the automation)
+- AWAY Mode (I am away from home and the reference temperature is set at 17° C, therefore as if it were manual, but with a different setPoint temperature.
+This temperature can be changed in the automation code)
 - TurnOFF (I turn everything off, from climate to automation)

 The package has been updated as well as the part of the telegram buttons and finally the lovelace part.

 In detail.
-An _input_boolean.away_mode_ has been added, which defines or not the away mode In the first version, a history_stats sensor was introduced, referring to the period of heating of the radiators in the last 24 hours, that is to say yesterday.
+An _input_boolean.away_mode_ has been added, which defines or not the away mode In the first version, a history_stats sensor was introduced, referring to the period of heating of the radiators in the last 24 hours, namely _yesterday_.
 Thus, from this sensor, the template was created, readable on a human level indicating _hh:mm:ss_.

 With the update, another history_stats sensor has been added for a personal need.
-This time the count is from midnight on the current day until the moment I request this value, _00:00 - now_ so to speak!
+This time the count is from midnight of the current day until the moment I request this value, _00:00-now_, so to speak!
-This also has its own template below, for a human vision.
+This also has its own template below, for a human level.

 The _uptime sensor_ and the two _binary_sensor_ used to know the cloud or MQTT mode of the **Shelly1** have been left unchanged, a device used as a clean contact for ignition and burial of the boiler.